ryan-shirley/Guides-Expense-Income-Tracking/README.md

 Graphs are provided for current year totals on a monthly grouping.
 With the addition of a bank balance value a history of balance is also available.

-Both expenses and incoming money can be sent to Google Sheets through Zapier for accounting purposes.
+Both expenses and incoming money can be exported to .csv for accounting purposes.

 ## Install Laravel & Database Config